sebsastianek/llm-context/README.md

-# LLM Context Generator (`llmcontext`)
+# LLM Context Extractor (`llmcontext`)

 `llmcontext` is a Python command-line tool that recursively scans a specified directory, aggregates the content of its files, and formats this content for easy input into Large Language Models (LLMs).
-It intelligently ignores files and directories based on rules found in `.gitignore` and `.llmignore` files within the project structure.
+It ignores files and directories based on rules found in `.gitignore` and `.llmignore` files within the project structure.

 This tool is useful for creating a comprehensive snapshot of a codebase or project that can then be fed to an LLM for analysis, summarization, code understanding, or other AI-driven tasks.